24hourkirtan/audio-streaming-apis/pages/apis/mp3s.md

 No other values can be part of the body input.
 This POST that acts as a GET allows for easier client access to the endpoint.
 Invalid ids return no results.

+This endpoint hijacks the normal POST Content-Type and use application/json in the request header.

 #### Parameters
 <table id="tbl">
   <colgroup>